-- 2.1.1 A PERSON ENTERED AND COMPETING IN A SPORTING EVENT. - 2.1.2 AFTER THE BEGINNING OF THE GENERAL BRIEFING OF A FIRST CATEGORY SPORTING EVENT.
-NO CHANGE OF COMPETITOR IS PERMITTED.
+- 2.1.1 A PERSON ENTERED AND COMPETING IN A SPORTING EVENT.
+(GS 4.2.1 part) - 2.1.2 AFTER THE BEGINNING OF THE GENERAL BRIEFING OF A FIRST CATEGORY SPORTING EVENT, NO CHANGE OF COMPETITOR IS PERMITTED.
+(S1 5.5.5)

-2.2 COMPETITOR'S RIGHTS OF REPRESENTATION (GS 4.7.1, S1 5.1.1)
+2.2 COMPETITOR'S RIGHTS OF REPRESENTATION

-- 2.2.1 IN INTERNATIONAL SPORTING EVENTS, A COMPETITOR REPRESENTS THE NAC THAT ISSUED HIS FAI SPORTING LICENCE, UNLESS HE BELONGS TO AN INTERNATIONAL TEAM. - 2.2.2 If a flight crew and/or passenger flying in the basket, other than the appointed observer, has competed in any previous national, continental or world championship or WAG, he must be of the same nationality as the competitor. - 2.2.3 WORLD CHAMPIONSHIPS, CONTINENTAL REGIONAL CHAMPIONSHIPS AND SPECIAL INTERNATIONAL SPORTING EVENTS can be held in the following categories:
+- 2.2.1 A CITIZEN OR A RESIDENT OF A COUNTRY WHO IS ISSUED A FAI SPORTING LICENCE BY A NAC REPRESENTS THE COUNTRY OF THE NAC IN FAI SPORTING EVENTS.
+(GS 3.5.1 part) - 2.2.2 A flight crew and/or passenger flying in the basket must represent the same NAC as the competitor, or if not holding a sporting license, may not have represented a different NAC in any previous national, continental or world championship or WAG in the previous 5 years. - 2.2.3 WORLD CHAMPIONSHIPS, CONTINENTAL REGIONAL CHAMPIONSHIPS AND SPECIAL INTERNATIONAL SPORTING EVENTS can be held in the following categories: